 1. All schools must develop and implement a progressive discipline plan.
-Regular revision of the plan must be completed through a consultative process, including staff, students and broader community. (eg. Toronto Police Services).
+Regular revision of the plan must be completed through a consultative process, including staff, students, parents/guardians and the broader community. (eg. Toronto Police Services).

 2. When implementing progressive discipline, the principal will review all findings from the school investigation and consider mitigating and other factors to determine the appropriate consequence(s), support(s) and/or intervention(s).
 (See Appendix A)